ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 - Timestamp – the time when the block was mined.
 - Block number – the length of the blockchain in blocks.
+- Base Fee Per Gas - the fee per gas required for a transaction to be included in the block.
+- Burnt Fees - the amount of ETH from base fees burnt by the block.
 - Difficulty – the effort required to mine the block.
 - mixHash – a unique identifier for that block.
 - A parent hash – the unique identifier for the block that came before (this is how blocks are linked in a chain).